-To help you on your chicken thigh journey, we’ve pulled together some of our favorite recipes that prove thighs can be healthy and easy to prepare.
+To help you on your chicken thigh journey, we’ve pulled together some of our favorite healthy chicken thigh recipes that prove this protein can be healthy and easy to prepare.

 Although this recipe calls for boneless, skinless chicken thighs, you can absolutely use bone-in, skin-on to maximize flavor.
 If you ask us, garlicky chicken is pretty inherently delicious and a great weeknight meal.
 We’d serve these juicy thighs with sautéed green beans or roasted broccoli with a squeeze of lemon over the whole plate.

 2. Sheet Pan Chicken Thighs with Brussels Sprouts

 We love a sheet pan dinner — it’s basically hands-off as soon as the prep is finished.
 Roasting these chicken thighs with Brussels sprouts, onion wedges, and garlic means that your protein is ready at the same time as your vegetables, and everything is all the more flavorful for the time spent together.
 If you’re not occupied elsewhere while your oven does the heavy lifting, consider stirring up a pot of barley or bulgur to serve alongside healthy carbohydrates that will soak up all those flavorful pan juices.